Function Repository Resource:

 Applications (3)

-Use AllDependentVariables to define a simple function to compute the equations of motion for a given Hamiltonian:
+Use AllDependentVariables to define two functions for computing the equations of motion derived from a given Hamiltonian:

 In[19]:=